mcyrulik/server_backup/README.md

 Download all the files in this repository to a folder on your server..

 It is not recommended that this is placed in a location on your server where it can be accessed from a public URL.
+Security is important.

 ## Usage

-This can be run by setting up a cron job. something like "php -q /path/to/server_backup.php" is pretty sufficient. currently, the script only allows for daily runs(the date paramter doens't have time in it... yet.)
+This can be run by setting up a cron job. something like "php -q /path/to/server_backup.php" is pretty sufficient.
+Currently, the script only allows for daily runs (the date parameter doesn't have time in it... yet.)

 ## DISCLAIMER